Mere Jeevan Saathi (1972 film)

 Mere Jeevan Saathi (My Life Partner) is a 1972 Indian film produced by Harish and Vinod Shah.
 It is directed by Ravikant Nagaich, and it stars Rajesh Khanna, Tanuja, Sujit Kumar, Bindu, Helen, Utpal Dutt, Nazir Hussain and Rajindranath.
-The movie was made at the height of Rajesh Khanna's popularity and craze.
-It was the second movie of Rajesh Khanna with Tanuja after the blockbuster Haathi Mere Saathi (1971).
-Although the movie was an average grosser upon its release and received ambivalent reviews from viewers and critics but the soundtrack and songs became very popular and are evergreen.
+This movie made at the height of Rajesh Khanna's popularity and craze after the slight fall in 1971.
+It was the second movie of Rajesh Khanna with Tanuja after the success of Haathi Mere Saathi (1971).
+Although the movie was a box office superhit grosser upon its release and received all time classics good reviews from viewers and critics, the soundtrack and songs became very popular and are evergreen.
 "O Mere Dil Ke Chain" and "Chala Jata Hoon" are still very famous Kishore Kumar melodies from this film.

 Plot

-Prakash (Rajesh Khanna) is a son of a rich father (K. N. Singh) who wants to become an artist.
+Prakash (Rajesh Khanna) is a son of a rich father Seth Govindram (K. N. Singh) who wants to become an artist.
 His father challenges him to earn a one-time meal from his profession.
 He accepts the challenge and leaves his father's house.
 He tries to sell his artistic paintings but fails.
 Princess Kamini (Helen) a playgirl introduces him to the glamour world and he changes his painting style to modern demands.
 At heart, he remains an altruistic person.
 Jyoti (Tanuja) an eye doctor arrives in Bombay from London.
 Prakash though a gifted painter now a playboy falls in love with her.
 They become lovers.
 His past creates problems for him.
 Kamini turns up at Prakash's house drunk and whilst she was flirting with him, Jyoti arrives and finds them together, she storms off.
 Prakash insults Kamini and asks her to leave.
 Dejected Jyoti spurns his attempts to reconcile initially, but when he feigns a suicide attempt by supposedly taking poison and being told the reality of Kamini she reconciles.
 He proposes to marry her.
 Jyoti's father (Nazir Hussain) visits Prakash with a bribe and is disgusted with his paintings of the female form and rejects him.
 However, after seeing Prakash's altruism, he apologizes and they start planning the wedding.